misinformed

 Emphases ours, but come on.
 Even more curious?
 As we all recall — how can we forget? — in the aftermath of the 2020 election, Trump and his supporters were doing everything they could to cast doubt on the results, frankly with much less basis (as we’ll see) than Democrats have today.
 If ever there was a time to emphasize how “decisive” and “sweeping” the results were, it was after the 2020 election.
 Emphasizing instead how close it was?
 What did — and does — that do but egg on the losers in their belief they were robbed?
 Hard not to wonder if that wasn’t the intention; if it bleeds, it leads, after all (& damn the consequences) — and that’s only the most innocent of explanations.

 Particularly revealing in this regard is how often the closeness of the race was emphasized by how few voters would have needed to switch to change the Electoral College outcome, and with it, the entire election.
 Typical is this piece by NPR, of all sources, in which the casual reader is clearly led to believe the magic number in 2020 was “less than 44,000.”
 Yikes!
 Whew!
 Except this describes Biden’s combined margin of victory in Wisconsin, Arizona, and Georgia.
 But Biden didn’t need to win AZ or GA, only WI, plus Michigan and Pennsylvania, and the number of votes that needed to change to flip those three was 127,000.
-The number that would’ve needed to switch for Kamala to win those three?
+The number that would’ve needed to switch for Kamala to win them?
 115,000.
 The closest of our three most recent elections by this measure?
-The one that started us down this road to perdition, 2016, where only 80,000 needed to change.12
+The one that started us down this road to perdition, 2016, where only 80,000 needed to change.13

 Mandate, Schmandate